DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 How often a dog needs the job done depends on the dog, not the vet, but what you pay for each visit depends heavily on the clinic.
-Firm stools press on the glands and empty them naturally, so anything that softens the stool, such as a poor diet or an ongoing allergy, means they fill up instead.
-Weight plays a part too, as extra fat around the area stops the glands draining.
-On the cost side, ownership is the big variable.
-The Competition and Markets Authority found in 2026 that corporate practices averaged 18.3% more than independents, and with a job you repeat many times a year, that difference is not trivial.
+Firm stools press on the glands and empty them naturally, so anything that softens the stool, such as a poor diet or an ongoing allergy, means they fill up instead and need help.
+Weight plays a part too, since extra fat around the area stops the glands draining properly.
+Breed and build matter as well, with smaller dogs generally more prone to trouble than larger ones.
+On the cost side, ownership is the biggest variable.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023.
+For a one-off treatment that difference might not sway you, but for a job you could be paying for every month, it adds up fast.
+Location plays a part too: a practice in an expensive area has higher overheads to cover, and that gets passed on in the price of even a routine five-minute job.

 How to pay less

-- Get your dog to a healthy weight, which often reduces how often the glands block.
+- Get your dog to a healthy weight, which often reduces how often the glands block on their own.

-- Try a vet-recommended higher-fibre diet to firm up the stools and let the glands empty on their own.
+- Try a vet-recommended higher-fibre diet to firm up the stools and let the glands empty naturally instead of needing a manual squeeze.

-- Where the glands cause repeated misery, ask about the pros, cons and cost of removing them permanently.
+- Where the glands cause repeated misery, ask about the pros, cons and cost of removing them permanently, and weigh that one-off cost against years of routine visits.

 Common questions